jlmd/scala_course/doc/lessons/3-basic-syntax-types.md

 }
 ```

-Now we can declare this function inline!
+Now we can declare this function inºline!

 ```scala
 def sum(value: Int): Int = value + 1